 All employees desire the same things when going to work – regardless of job title or industry.

-They want to know what is expected of them, they need to be given the tools and resources to perform their job and they want to be recognized and rewarded for meeting expectations and achieving business objectives.
+They want to know what is expected of them, they need to be given the tools and resources to perform their job, and they want to be recognized and rewarded for meeting expectations and getting the job done.

 The job description should also specify employee goals that support church strategy.